 Clickers can be used in any classroom in which there is a computer and data projector available.
 The only additional piece of equipment required is the clicker receiver that plugs into one of the computer’s USB ports.
 Several auditoria on campus (Wescoe, Budig, etc.) have receivers permanently available for faculty use, but if you are scheduled in a classroom without a clicker receiver, contact us and we’ll provide one.
-Software for using the system is freely available for download (see "Access").
+Some instructors use a flash drive, provided by the company, to run the iClicker Classic software.
+The polling data is automatically stored on the flash drive for easy transport to the instructor's office computer.
+Other instructors choose to run the software from their laptop.
+Software for download to a laptop is freely available (see "Access").

-If you choose to adopt iClickers in your classroom, you'll need to contact the KU Bookstore to be sure they order clickers for your course.
-Students will purchase the clickers at the KU Bookstore just as a textbook.
+If you choose to adopt iClickers in your classroom, contact the KU Bookstore to be sure they order clickers for your course.
+Students will purchase the clickers at the KU Bookstore.
 Students will register their clickers in their course Blackboard site.
 Clicker registration allows course instructors to match students' responses to the students.
-After purchasing a clicker, there is no cost to the student to register their clicker for your course.
+There is no cost to the student to register their clicker for your course.

-Instructors have the option to allow the use of the REEF Polling App, which allows students to use their personal laptops, mobile devices or smartphones as an iClicker.
-If you intend to allow students to use the iClicker mobile app (REEF), you will need to be using software version 7.4.1.
-If your students will not be using the mobile app, you can continue to use the older version (6.4.2).
+Instructors have the option to allow the use of the iClicker Student App, which allows students to use their personal laptops, mobile devices or smartphones as an iClicker.